 often across histology or tumor response rates for all organ sites.
 This assumption,

 types, but included in one cohesive if violated, would preclude implementation of basket

 design to evaluate the targeted trials devised to pool patients harboring common

-thereasy is question male autor tumor tumor ariging from disparate aliniaal

-indication types ansing norm disparate clinical
+therapy in question. molecular tumor types arising from disparate clinica

 (Mandrekar2015) subtypes.

-(Hobbs2018_Statistical challenges)
+(Hobbs2018 Statistical challenges)

 [] trials designed to evaluate single In a basket trial, the opportunity for pooling is

 drugs across multiple populations across histologies, and it may be appropriate if

-there is reasonably strong scientific rationale that
+(Mazzarella2020) there is reasonably strong scientific rationale that

-the estivity of the grant would be similar in the

 the activity of the agent would be similar in the

-different histologies.
+F local state in the state state different histologies.
 (Yee2019)

 [] evaluate whether a certain

 actionable mutations of interest

 (aMOI) or biomarker signature is

 predictive of response to a targeted

-drug regerdless of the typer of

-drug regardiess of the turnor of
+drug regardless of the tumor of

 origin.
 (Moore2016)

 Basket trials are a histologically

 agnostic trial design which recruit

 patients whose tumours contain a

 specific genomic aberration of

-interest (O'Prion2017)

-Destat trials as fan te destines in
+interest.
+(O'Brien2017)

-Basket triais refer to designs in
+Basket trials refer to designs in

 which a targeted therapy is

 evaluated on multiple diseases that

 have common molecular alternations

 (Park2020)

-[ ] marker-specific but tumor
+[] marker-specific but tumor

-connection and conducted in nerallel
+agnostic and conducted in parallel

 without analyses across protocols

 (Renfro2016_Clinical trial designs

 incorporating)

 A basket trial is similar to an

 umbrella trial in that there may be a

-common genetic screening platform
+common genetic screening platform,

-multiple study therapies and

-multiple study literapies, and
+multiple study therapies, and

 multiple molecular subgroups.

 However, a basket trial typically

 enrolls multiple disease types to

 each of several marker-based

 cohorts, and these are conducted

-under a single protocol
+under a single protocol.

-(Renfro2017, Precision oncology)

-(Remitozof7_frecision oncology)
+(Renfro2017_Precision oncology)

-A basket that is a master protocol for
+A basket trial is a master protocol for

 which patient eligibility is defined by

 the presence of a particular

 biomarker or molecular alteration

 rather than a particular cancer type.

 Basket trials are predicted on the

 hypothesis that the molecular

-abaractorization of a particular tumor
+characterization of a particular tumor

-· · · · · · · · · · · · · · · · · · ·

 predicts response to a matched (tar

 geted) treatment to a greater extent

 or independent of tumor histology.

-(Renfro2017 Statistical
+(Renfro2017_Statistical

 controversies)

 Basket trials (also referred as pan-

 tumor or tissue-agnostic trials) are

 designed to evaluate the effect of a

 drug that targets a single mutation or

 a specific pathway in various tumor

 types.
-These trials are simple
+These trials are simple,

-including apositio troatmont arms for
+including specific treatment arms for

-verious tumore of arigin and location
+various tumors of origin and location

-"healiste" an assertation and location

-baskets of complex, evaluating
+"baskets" or complex, evaluating

 multiple drugs across selected

 genetic alterations in various tumor

 types (Said2019)

 Basket trials are focused on the

 underlying target and not the

 disease or clinical syndrome per se.

-( Shah2017 )
+(Shah2017)

 In contrast to umbrella and platform

 trials, Basket trials are not focused

 on patients with a single disease

 histology.
 Basket trials are focused

 instead on patients with a single

 genomic alteration or class of

 alterations.
-(Simon2017 Critical

-review)
+(Simon2017_Critical review)

-[ ] natient eligibility is based on a
+[] patient eligibility is based on a

 defined genomic alteration rather

 than on primary site.
 Basket trials

 are phase 2 trials.
 They can be

-are phase 2 tildis.
-They can be
+nonrandomized or randomized and

 include a single drug or multiple

-include a single drug or multiple
+individual drugs

 (Simon2016_Genomic alteration)

 [] patient eligibility is based on a

 defined genomic alteration rather

 than on primary site.

 (Simon2018_New designs for basket

 clinical trials)

 "Basket trials" test whether a drug is

 effective in patients with specific

 genetic alterations regardless of

 their disease of origin.

 (Soldatos2019)

 Unlike most clinical trials, which test

 a drug against a specific cancer

-type the central organizing principle
+type, the central organizing principle

 of a basket trial is themolecular

-or a backet that is themolecular
+I